visheshkl/item-similarity/README.md

 # How to use?

-Note: To maintain the ennvironments, I highly recommend using [conda](https://docs.conda.io/en/latest/).
+Note: To maintain the environments, I highly recommend using [conda](https://docs.conda.io/en/latest/).

 * git clone *git@github.com:visheshkl/item-similarity.git*
 * cd *item-similarity*